Multiple glass transitions and higher order replica symmetry breaking of binary mixtures: 2RSB analysis

-In the case of $m<m_1<1$, the glass phase is characterized by the 2RSB free energy as depicted in FIG.~\ref{fig_1} (b). $m$ and $m_1$ are determined by solving the saddle point equations, $\partial_m g_1(m)=0$ and $\partial_{m_1}g_2(m_1)=0$, or more explicitly,
+In the case of $m<m_1<1$, the glass phase is characterized by the 2RSB free energy (FIG.~\ref{fig_1} (b)). $m$ and $m_1$ are determined by solving the saddle point equations, $\Sigma_1=0$ and $\Sigma_2=0$.
+Substituting Eq.~(\ref{153441_11Oct15}) into Eqs.~(\ref{120152_24Oct20}), we get